Best electric scooter models for kids, teens & toddlers in 2023

 Gotrax Glider Cadet or Razor E100: Top pick for kids 6-12 years

 The Glider Cadet from Gotrax and the Razor E100 are two very similar scooters.
-Not only do they have almost the same performance, they also look very much the same.
+They are considered the best scooters for 12-year-olds.
+Not only do they have almost the same performance, but they also look very much the same.

-They’ll be able to ride it up to 7 miles or for around 40-60 minutes depending on their weight and the terrain they ride on.
+They’ll be able to ride it up to 7 miles or for around 40-60 minutes, depending on their weight and terrain.
 Both electric scooters have a system in place for safe starting.
 They will have to kick once to reach 3 mph before they can engage the motor using the twist-grip throttle.

 Also read: Gotrax GXL Review – A price-worthy commuter from Gotrax